ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

-## 🧷 Links/Webpages for this client!
+## 🧷 Links to discord and a webpage to the client's website!

 ## 🌐 impactminiblox.js.org